Photo by: iStock

-Clean out the remains of old annuals, dried stems and other unsightly debris in flowerbeds.
+Preparing your lawn for fall starts by cleaning out the remains of old annuals, dried stems and other unsightly debris in flowerbeds.
 Getting rid of dead plants helps destroy harmful insects and helps prevent the spread of disease during the spring growing season.
 Remove dieback from perennials and cut their stems to within an inch or two of the ground.
 Consider mulching to prevent winter injuries.

 2. Plant Bulbs

 Fall is the ideal time to get tulips, daffodils, crocus and other bulbs into the ground when it’s cool but before it freezes.
 In the South, where you may not have a hard freeze, the Farmer’s Almanac suggests planting bulbs in early November.
 Loosen the soil first and add organic nutrients.
 Check a zone chart to see when and what to plant in your region.

 Continue to water your lawn whenever it’s dry.
 Mow the lawn with the blade on its lowest setting to help the sun reach the crown of the grass.